 Many families across the world are adjusting to new routines and figuring out activities to keep children busy and learning while stuck at home.
-Whether you are a parent or a teacher looking for resources to share with your kids or your students, Laurence King is here to help!
+Whether you are a parent or a teacher looking for resources to share with your kids or your pupils, Laurence King is here to help!

 Below we’ve compiled some free downloadable activity sheets that are both fun and educational.
-Simply click on the “Downloads & Extras” tab on the relevant product page, print, and get to work!
+Simply click on the “Downloads & Extras” tab on the relevant product page, print and get to work!

 We’d love to see your finished creations!
 Share your work online using the hashtag #AtHomeWithLKP!
 There is one thing we know for certain: everything is better with more art!

-Draw and Discover – Help young readers explore their feelings, learn new meanings and concepts, and express themselves through doodle prompts starring Cat, Dog, Donkey, Bear, Duck, and Rabbit!
+Draw and Discover – Help young readers explore their feelings, learn new meanings and concepts and express themselves through doodle prompts starring Cat, Dog, Donkey, Bear, Duck, and Rabbit!

 Art Play – A selection of creative projects to do at home including connect the dot exercises, paper puppets, how to draw 3D illusions and more!